-- (2) No person shall smoke on board any aircraft which is carrying passengers for hire and reward when instructed not to smoke by a crew member or stated in a notice or sign which is on board the aircraft. - (3) This section applies to any act or omission - (a) on an aircraft which is overseas and registered in Barbados; and - (b) which would be an offence if the act or omission occurs within Barbados or over the territorial waters of Barbados. - (4) A person who contravenes this section is guilty of an offence and is liable on summary conviction to a fine of \$250, 000 or to imprisonment for a term of 25 years or to both. - (5) For the purposes of this section, reference to - (a) "aircraft equipment" includes smoke detectors; - (b) "in flight" means the period of time when all the external doors of the aircraft are closed after embarkation until the time when any external door is opened for disembarkation; and - (c) "smoke" means to smoke, hold or otherwise have control over a vaporizer pen, an ignited tobacco product, weed or plant, fake cigarette or any illegal or prohibited substance.
+- (2) No person shall smoke on board any aircraft which is carrying passengers for hire and reward when instructed not to smoke by a crew member or stated in a notice or sign which is on board the aircraft. - (3) This section applies to any act or omission - (a) on an aircraft which is overseas and registered in Barbados; and - (b) which would be an offence if the act or omission occurs within Barbados or over the territorial waters of Barbados. - (4) A person who contravenes this section is guilty of an offence and is liable on summary conviction to a fine of \$250,000 or to imprisonment for a term of 25 years or to both. - (5) For the purposes of this section, reference to - (a) "aircraft equipment" includes smoke detectors; and - (b) "smoke" means to smoke, hold or otherwise have control over a vaporizer pen, an ignited tobacco product, weed or plant, fake cigarette or any illegal or prohibited substance.

-Operation without a medical certificate or a certificate of approval and that person operates an aircraft without obtaining a medical certificate or a certificate of approval from the Director General, that person is guilty of an offence and is liable on summary conviction to a fine of \$50, 000, to imprisonment for 5 years or to both.
+Operation without a medical certificate or a certificate of approval and that person operates an aircraft without obtaining a medical certificate or a certificate of approval from the Director General, that person is guilty of an offence and is liable on summary conviction to a fine of \$50,000 or to imprisonment for 5 years or to both.

-- 124.(1) Where in order to operate an aircraft a person is required - (a) to obtain a medical certificate; or - (b) to obtain a certificate of approval from the Director General, in a case where the medical certificate is issued overseas,
+- 124.(1) Where in order to operate an aircraft a person is required - (a) to obtain a medical certificate; or - (b) to obtain a certificate of approval from the Director General, in a case where the medical certificate is issued overseas, or endorsements, that person is guilty of an offence and is liable on summary conviction to a fine of \$50,000 or to imprisonment for 5 years or to both.

-(2) Where a person holds a medical certificate, whether issued in Barbados or overseas which imposes conditions, restrictions or endorsements, and that person operates an aircraft without complying with such conditions, restrictions or endorsements, that person is guilty of an offence and is liable on summary conviction to a fine of \$50,000, to imprisonment for 5 years or to both.
+(2) Where a person holds a medical certificate, whether issued in Barbados or overseas, which imposes conditions, restrictions or endorsements, and that person operates an aircraft without complying with such conditions, restrictions